Divyanshu0022/CircuitGuard-PCB-Defect-Detector/README.md

 # CircuitGuard: PCB Defect Detection & Classification System

 **CircuitGuard** is an automated computer vision system designed to detect and classify defects in Printed Circuit Boards (PCBs).
 The system utilizes reference-based image subtraction to localize defects and will eventually employ Deep Learning (EfficientNet) to classify them.
+> **🎓 Academic Context:** > This project was developed as a key deliverable for the **Infosys Springboard Internship**.
+It represents the practical application of Computer Vision and AI concepts taught during the **8-week internship program**.
 ## 🚀 Project Status
 Current Focus: **Phase 1 - Image Processing & ROI Extraction**